 Studies have found that boys are much more avid readers of comics than girls (Krashen 1998) and the comic book

 industry responds by publishing many more comics that involve boys’ interests.
-Middle school boys who read comic books read more in general than boys who did not read comics, read more books, and enjoyed reading more.
+Middle school boys who buy comic book and read it, read more in general than boys who did not read comics, read more books, and enjoyed reading more.
 Comics have been a valuable tool for teachers who have reluctant readers, most of whom are boys.
-These children appear capable of reading, but have such low interest they don’t read enough material to continually increase their reading skill.
+These children appear capable of reading, but have such low interest they don’t read enough material to continually increase their reading skills.

 There are also compelling case histories of children who were reluctant readers until they discovered comics.
 Haugaard, (1973, p.
 85) writes that her sons were “notoriously unmotivated to read and had to be urged, coaxed, cajoled, threatened and drilled in order even to stay in super slow group in reading” until they discovered comics.

 The popularity of comics continues to grow.
 According to the International Association of Media Tie-In Professionals, there were over 1 billion dollars spent on media tie-in products in 2006 alone.
 That number will continue to rise as new titles come out each year.
 As long as this trend continues, we should expect to see even greater numbers of comic books being published every year.

 Comic books are not sub-quality reading material.
 The more pleasurable your child finds reading material, the more he reads and the more his reading skills improve (Wahlberg 1984).
 Do not be put off by the fact that your son doesn’t read books.
 He’s getting the same literacy exercise by reading comics, the sports section, or a paper airplane manual.